ianfr/economic-simulation/README.md

     - `KineticIsing` - Extension of `SimpleExchange` where agents have buy/sell 'spins'
     - `CCMExchange` - Extension of `SimpleExchange` where agents have individual propsensities to save
     - `ConservativeExchangeMarket` - Proximity-based wealth redistribution model - reference (4)
+    - `StochasticPreferences` - Exchange market where agents have stochastic preferences for two goods - reference (5)
 - Builds with `gfortran` 15.1.0+ and `nvfortran`

 ## Commands